gbrault/webdavnc/README.md

   - if you use a session where you have logged to nextcloud, it doesn't work???
 - added rootURI to webdavLayer.js in connect member
 - modified extractDirContent to detect directories and name correctly the root directory

+# To Do
+- the idea reusing this code is
+  - to build a file browser for nexcloud webapps
+  - to have a javascript API interacting with files
+- Should open as a Dialog
+- Have to find a way to communicate the selected file with the caller (and filter for files searched)
+- Correct this issue for already opened session with nextcloud

 # WebDAVFileTree
 html and javascript application able to display the content of a remote webdav directory on a html page,